cal-itp/data-infra/docs/analytics_tools/08_data_catalogs.md

 ### Intake

-Data scientists tend to load their data from many heterogeneous sources (Databases, CSVs, JSON, etc), but at the end of the day, they often end up with the data in dataframes or numpy arrays.
+Data analysts tend to load their data from many heterogeneous sources (Databases, CSVs, JSON, etc), but at the end of the day, they often end up with the data in dataframes or numpy arrays.
 One tool for managing that in Python is the relatively new project `intake`.
 Intake provides a way to make data catalogs can then be used load sources into dataframes and arrays.
 These catalogs are plain text and can then be versioned and published, allowing for more ergonomic documentation of the data sources used for a project.

 `intake-dcat` is a tool for allowing intake to more easily interact with DCAT catalogs commonly found on open data portals.